- November 21, 2015

-A child may hear “chase your dream” with great spunk and adventure, as if they can find the pot of gold at the end of the rainbow.
-If an adult were hear the same statement, he or she would probably Google it and see if there’s a shortcut.
+A child may hear “chase your dream” with great spunk and adventure as if they can find the pot of gold at the end of the rainbow.
+If an adult were to hear the same statement, he or she would probably Google it and see if there’s a shortcut.
 Some may have the same enthusiasm as the child.
-Others may see chasing their dream as a nightmare plagued with skepticism, fear and darkness.
+Others may see chasing their dream as a nightmare plagued with skepticism, fear, and darkness.

 Why aren’t more chasing our dreams and ready to conquer the world with our ideas, creativity, ingenuity, and passion?

 There is trepidation when chasing the dream is unknown.
 Not everyone has a dream to chase or having a vision of anything better.
 Some don’t believe in having hope.
 The opportunity to chase a dream may have never been planted, but that doesn’t mean it’s too late.